Introduction

 What Is Link Building?

-Link building is the process of earning hyperlinks from other websites that point to your domain.
+Link building is the practice of earning hyperlinks from other websites that point back to your domain.
+That’s the short version.

-For SaaS companies, links are not isolated ranking signals.
-They are part of a broader authority system that influences:
+For SaaS brands, links aren’t isolated ranking signals.
+They feed a wider authority system that shapes:

-• Whether your content is trusted enough to rank
+- Whether your pages are trusted enough to rank

-• How your brand appears in AI-generated answers
+- How your brand shows up in AI-generated answers

 Why Link Building Matters for SaaS & B2B Companies

-SaaS SEO operates under different constraints than ecommerce or local SEO.
+SaaS SEO plays by different rules than ecommerce or local search.
+You’re usually chasing:

-• Long sales cycles that require trust, not clicks
+- Long sales cycles that run on trust, not impulse clicks

-• Increase organic conversion rates, not just traffic
+- Grow organic conversions, not just raw traffic

 How to Evaluate a Link Building Agency (SaaS Lens)

-• Can they show real publishers before purchase?
+- Can they show real publishers before you pay?

-The best link building services feel more like infrastructure than vendors.
+The best link building services feel less like a vendor and more like infrastructure you plug into.

 Ranking Methodology